Moving to Delft, The Netherlands

 If you are thinking about moving to Delft, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Delft can vary greatly depending on the type and size of the property.
 For a one-bedroom apartment in the city center, the average monthly rent is typically around €800 to €1,000.
 If you're looking to buy, the average price per square meter for an apartment in the city center is approximately €3,000 to €4,000.
 However, prices can be significantly lower in the outskirts of the city.
-Please note that these are average prices and actual costs may vary," commented one expat who made the move to Delft.
+Please note that these are average prices and actual costs may vary," said one expat who made the move to Delft.

 Should I buy or rent a home in Delft?